A Poster Of Plant Knowledge

 I couldn’t agree more and, in fact, have a Category dedicated to Landscape Errors on LA.com.
 Not all, but a good number of those articles are based on the mistakes being made in the trade that actually do more harm than good to plants.

-This simple poster will give you a wealth of information to guide you if you’re a do-it-yourselfer.
-Also, if you’re considering hiring someone to do landscape related work (including maintenance), this poster could enable you to qualify some of what these contractors might be proposing.
+This simple PDF will give you a wealth of information to guide you if you’re a do-it-yourselfer.
+Also, if you’re considering hiring someone to do landscape related work (including maintenance), this PDF could enable you to qualify some of what these contractors might be proposing.